 The Human Toll of Diabetes Medication Non-Adherence

 People with diabetes avoid their medications for many reasons.
 For some, it may be the fear of admitting they have diabetes or anxiety about drug side effects.
 Avoiding medication can cause immense suffering.
 The human costs of medication non-adherence include:

 - Increased risk of cardiovascular disease

 - Increased risk of serious complications, such as amputations

 - Diminished quality of life

 - Increased risk of premature death

 Targeting all diabetes patients with public outreach campaigns results in ineffective messaging.
-Instead, we must rely on the data, which shows us that certain groups are more likely to be nonadherent.
+Instead, we must rely on the data, which shows us that certain individuals are more likely to be non-adherent.
 These groups include:

-Patients don’t become noncompliant to defy their providers or injure themselves.
-Instead, a complex cocktail of factors interact.
+Patients become non-adherent due to a complex combination of factors.
 A patient new to therapy who is relatively young might not take their disease particularly seriously.
-If they face access barriers or long wait times at a retail pharmacy, that might be all it takes to tip them into noncompliance.
+If they face access barriers or long wait times at a retail pharmacy, that might be all it takes to tip them into non-adherence.
 The right interventions empathize with these challenges, educate these patients, and support them to make healthier decisions.

-AllazoHealth’s AI-based solutions draw on this data to construct intelligent messaging and programs that support greater patient drug adherence.
-This ensures personalized messaging and adherence support that targets the real-world issues patients face.
-Payers and health systems can then save time and money and deliver high-quality care to their patients.
+AllazoHealth’s AI platform draws on this data to personalize messaging and programs for greater patient engagement and ultimately, result in better medication initiation and adherence.
+This ensures personalized outreach and adherence support actually address the real-world issues patients face.
+Healthcare organizations can then save time and money while delivering high-quality care and support to their patients.